Latest economic data

 The data which is entering into the estimates: the quarterly price indices of construction works, monthly price indices of material inputs consumed products in a building industry and immaterial inputs.

-Increase (or decrease) of price indices of construction works and constructions indicates by how many % the average level of industrial prices increased (or decreased) in the surveyed term in comparison with a price level in a comparative term.
-Corresponding period of the last year (month) is the comparative term.
+Increase (or decrease) of price indices of construction works indicates by how many % the average level of these prices increased (or decreased) in surveyed month in comparison with the same month of the previous year.

 Increase (or decrease) of prices of market services indicates by how many % the average level of these prices increased (or decreased) in surveyed month in comparison with the same month of the previous year.